CATcher-org/CATcher/docs/setup-notes.md

 This repository will then be used by the application for individual tester to respond to the team's assessment of the bug they had reported initially.

 ### Evaluation Repository
 After the testers have responded to the bug report responses.
 The issues and their respective information from the Tester's Response Phase will be transferred over to this repository.

 The application will then use this repository to post tutor's or admin's evaluation of each team's response and their respective bug report.

 ## Set up access rights
 For each of the teams, follow the steps below to assign the right access level to the repositories.
 1. Go to their respective team page on Github.
 2. Click on `Repositories` navigation tab.
 3. Add the following repositories with the respective access right level as desribed below.
     1. For `admins` team.
-        1. pe: `Admin`
+        1. Bug Reporting Phase / Tester's Response Phase Repository: `Admin`
-        2. pe-results: `Admin`
+        2. Team's Response Phase Repository: `Admin`
-        3. pe-evaluation: `Admin`
+        3. Moderation Phase Repository: `Admin`
     2. For `students` team.
-        1. pe: `Write`
+        1. Bug Reporting Phase / Tester's Response Phase Repository: `Write`
-        2. pe-results: `Write`
+        2. Team's Response Phase Repository: `Write`
     3. For `tutors` team.
-        1. pe: `Read`
+        1. Bug Reporting Phase / Tester's Response Phase Repository: `Read`
-        2. pe-results: `Read`
+        2. Team's Response Phase Repository: `Read`
-        3. pe-evaluation: `Write`
+        3. Moderation Phase Repository: `Write`